FakeOut: Leveraging Out-of-domain Self-supervision for Multi-modal Video Deepfake Detection: Limitations and future work

 \section{Limitations and future work}

-Our method has several limitations.
-We showed that it struggles to properly classify the dog-mask distractor category in the DFDC test-set compared to the rest of the test-set.
-More generally, our method is less robust to \emph{extreme} post-processing that is becoming prevalent in social media.
-We believe new datasets will help alleviate this issue.
+FakeOut struggles to classify well videos with \emph{extreme} post-processing, e.g. as DFDC features \begin{arxivPrint}(see \Cref{subsec:dog-mask-distractor}).\end{arxivPrint}\begin{confPrint}(see supplemental).\end{confPrint} These failure modes might indicate reduced robustness to post-processing which is becoming prevalent in social media.
+We believe new datasets can help alleviate this issue.

 For future research, the audio modality could be leveraged even further to create more effective audio-visual representations.
-Augmentations applied on the audio modality might be beneficial, and are less explored compared to the visual modality in this field.
-For the model architecture, incorporating attention-based mechanisms to combine visual and audio modalities might prove advantageous, as these models achieve great performance in image, video and audio based tasks \cite{dosovitskiy2020image, shi2022avhubert}.
+Applying audio augmentations might be beneficial, while also less explored in this field compared to the visual modality.
+Regarding architecture, incorporating attention-based mechanisms to the cross-modal representation creation may prove advantageous, as they achieve great performance in other video related tasks \cite{dosovitskiy2020image, shi2022avhubert}.